-The data enrichment index provides details of the ways that you can enrich your data using information and functions with Graphext.
 There are two ways of enriching your data in Graphext; using our built-in enrichments or using enrichments that we've integrated with the platform.

 Built-in Enrichments are created by our team of data scientists and engineers and don't require any API integrations.
 You can simply add the enrichment to your project setup, customize it and execute it as part of building the project.